roura356a/csk/intl.en-US/Best Practices/Cluster/Update the Kubernetes cluster certificates that are about to expire.md

 # Update the Kubernetes cluster certificates that are about to expire {#concept_jnx_v3b_rfb .concept}

 This topic describes how to update the Kubernetes cluster certificates that are about to expire.
-You can update the cluster certificates in the Container Service console.
-In addition, you can update all the certificates by running a single command, or update Master node certificates and Worker node certificates separately by running different commands.
+You can use one of three methods to update the cluster certificates.
+You can update the cluster certificates in the Container Service console, update all the certificates by running a single command, or update Master and Worker node certificates separately by running different commands.

 ## Prerequisites {#section_d1t_x3b_rfb .section}